pravega/bookkeeper-operator/README.md

 ```
 failed to cleanup <bookkeeper-cluster-name> metadata from zookeeper (znode path: /pravega/<pravega-cluster-name>): <error-msg>
 ```

 The operator additionally sends out a `ZKMETA_CLEANUP_ERROR` event to notify the user about this failure.
 The user can check this event by doing `kubectl get events`.
 The following is the sample describe output of the event that is generated by the operator in such a case
 ```
 Name:             ZKMETA_CLEANUP_ERROR-nn6sd
 Namespace:        default
 Labels:           app=bookkeeper-cluster
-                  bookkeeper_cluster=pravega-bk
+                  bookkeeper_cluster=bookkeeper
 Annotations:      <none>
 API Version:      v1
 Event Time:       <nil>